-DESCRIPTION OF OUR DEBT SECURITIES
+DESCRIPTION OF OUR DEBT SECURITIES AND GUARANTEES OF DEBT SECURITIES

 The following description, together with the additional information we include in any applicable prospectus supplement, summarizes certain general terms and provisions of the debt securities that we may offer under this prospectus.
 When we offer to sell a particular series of debt securities, we will describe the specific terms of the series in a supplement to this prospectus.
-We will also indicate in the prospectus supplement to what extent the general terms and provisions described in this prospectus apply to a particular series of debt securities.
+We will also indicate in the supplement to what extent the general terms and provisions described in this prospectus apply to a particular series of debt securities.
 To the extent the information contained in the prospectus supplement differs from this summary description, you should rely on the information in the prospectus supplement.

 We may issue debt securities either separately, or together with, or upon the conversion or exercise of or in exchange for, other securities described in this prospectus.
 Debt securities may be our senior, senior subordinated or subordinated obligations and, unless otherwise specified in a supplement to this prospectus, the debt securities will be our direct, unsecured obligations and may be issued in one or more series.
-In the event that any series of debt securities will be subordinated to other indebtedness that we have outstanding or may incur, the terms of the subordination will be set forth in the prospectus supplement relating to the subordinated debt securities.
+The debt securities may be fully and unconditionally guaranteed on a secured or unsecured senior or subordinated basis by one or more guarantors, if any.
+The obligations of any guarantor under its guarantee will be limited as necessary to prevent that guarantee from constituting a fraudulent conveyance under applicable law.
+In the event that any series of debt securities and guarantees will be subordinated to other indebtedness that we have outstanding or may incur, the terms of the subordination will be set forth in the prospectus supplement relating to the subordinated debt securities or guarantees.

-The debt securities will be issued under one or more indentures.
-We have entered into separate indentures with Wells Fargo Bank, National Association, as trustee, or U.S. Bank National Association, as trustee, which will be substantially identical (each, the "indenture" and collectively, the "indentures").
-We have summarized select portions of the indentures below.
+The debt securities and any guarantees will be issued under an indenture among us, the subsidiary guarantors, if any, and The Bank of New York Mellon Trust Company, National Association, as trustee.
+We have summarized select portions of the indenture below.
 The summary is not complete.
-The indentures have been filed as exhibits to the registration statement of which this prospectus forms a part and you should read the indentures for provisions that may be important to you.
-Capitalize terms used in the summary and not defined herein have the meanings specified in the indentures.
+The indenture has been filed as an exhibit to the registration statement and you should read the indenture for provisions that may be important to you.
+In the summary below, we have included references to the section numbers of the indenture so that you can easily locate these provisions.
+Capitalized terms used in the summary and not defined herein have the meanings specified in the indenture.